connectedcompany/coco-agent/README.md

 To extract metadata from a cloned repo accessible via the file system:

 ```
-coco-agent extract git-repo --customer-id=<customer id> repo-dir
+coco-agent extract git-repo --connector-id=<connector id> repo-dir
 ```

 where

-- `customer id` is an account ID provided by CC
+- `connector id` is the connector ID mentioned above, provided by CC
 - `repo-dir` is the directory of the Git repository

 By default, output is written to the `out` directory.

 For additional options, see `./coco-agent extract git-repo --help`

-#### Additional repositories
+#### Additional data sources

-Simply re-run the `coco-agent extract git-repo` command from the same location, pointing at each additional repo directory as desired.
+Each will have its own connector-id.
+Simply re-run the `extract` command, pointing at each additional source as desired.

-This will result in exported data files building up in a single location (`out` subdirectory by default), for easy subsequent transfer.

 ## Upload data

 Once desired data has been extracted, it can be securely uploaded to CC from the output directory:

 ```
-coco-agent upload data --customer-id=<customer id> --credentials-file=<credentials file path> out
+coco-agent upload data --credentials-file=<credentials file path> <connector id> <directory>
 ```

 where

-- `customer id` is, as before the account ID
 - `credentials file path` is the location of the upload credentials JSON file, provided by CC
+- `connector id` is, as before the connector ID for the data source
-- `out` is the directory where data was previously extracted
+- `directory` is the directory where data was previously extracted

 ---

 ## Supported options

-Running `coco-agent` will display supported commands and options.
+`coco-agent` will display supported commands and options.
+`coco-agent version` will display the current version.

 In the same way, description and options for each sub-command can be seen by passing the `--help` argument - e.g. `./coco-agent extract git-repo --help`.